Scalable Safety-Critical Policy Evaluation with Accelerated Rare Event Sampling: Experiments

-We provide one emperical study showing the strength of scalable APE using function approximators with a multi-agent continuous environment, highway-env \cite{highway-env}.
-The agent to evaluate aims to perform a collision-free unprotected left turn in a two-lane intersection with one challenger vehicle as shown in Fig.~\ref{fig:highway_env}.
-The rare event is defined as the crash.
-We use a fixed deterministic policy $\pi_A$ with $a_A \in \mathbb{R}$ which follows the lane with constant velocity.
-The environment adversary policy $\pi_E$ can be treated as the challenger vehicle's policy.
-Note that APE may be extended to handle more than two agents by adapting the group modeling \cite{albrecht2018autonomous} method and treating all the other agents as part of the environment, which we leave for future work.
+\textbf{Intersection} The agent to evaluate (the green vehicle) aims to perform a collision-free unprotected left turn in a two-lane intersection with one surrounding vehicle (the yellow vehicle).
+A rare event is a crash, and the adversary policy is the surrounding vehicle's policy.
+We hope to evaluate a fixed deterministic policy $\pi_A$, which follows the lane with constant velocity.
+Note that APE is also applicable to stochastic policies.
+We build two intersection scenarios based on highway-env \cite{highway-env}: $\mathtt{Int}$-$\mathtt{v0}$ with $v^\star(s_0) =6.34\times 10^{-2}$, and $\mathtt{Int}$-$\mathtt{v1}$ with $v^\star(s_0) =1.70 \times 10^{-6}$.
+APE can handle more than two agents by treating all the other agents as part of the environment \cite{albrecht2018autonomous}.
+In $\mathtt{Int}$-$\mathtt{v0}$, we initialize all methods with the $\pi_{E, gt}$ and present experiment results in Fig.~\ref{fig:exp_plots} (a).
+In $\mathtt{Int}$-$\mathtt{v1}$, we initialize APE\_scalable, APE\_discrete and CEM\_discrete with a slightly skewed distribution (as shown in the first column in Fig.~\ref{fig:evolution_pi_E_intersection}) with a larger variance than the ground truth $\pi_{E, gt}$ to sample rare events at the initial stage.
+We present experiment results of intersections in Fig.~\ref{fig:exp_plots} (b).